 You can bet on being asked why you want to work for the company you’re interviewing with.
 You need to understand who they are, their students, their ethos, what makes them distinct from other companies/schools, and how long they’ve been operating for.
 Not understanding the company is going to make it very difficult to adequately prepare for an interview and increase the chance of making a serious faux pas.

 If you’re applying for a job abroad then employers are going to want to understand your motivations for moving to that country.
 Don’t be vague and talk about how you want to travel and see the world.
 Talk about what specifically draws you to

 Review your course material

 A TEFL interview is unlikely to consist of a thorough grilling of your knowledge of English grammar and teaching methodologies - it’s not an exam.
 But there will be some questions related to the job at hand, of course.
 Going over your course material will help keep everything fresh and you’ll be able to pull out examples from it during the interview.

-Interviews for TEFL positions are likely to take place over video conferencing platforms, such as Skype, WhatsApp and WeChat.
+Interviews for TEFL positions - both abroad and online - are likely to take place over video conferencing platforms, such as Skype, WhatsApp, and WeChat.

-If you are unfamiliar with the platform that an employer requests you use, make sure to set some time aside prior to your interview to familiarise yourself with how it all works.
-Try video calling a friend before your interview, this way you can adjust your settings and get a good feel for the platform at the same time.
+If you’re unfamiliar with the platform that an employer requests you to use, make sure to set some time aside prior to your interview to familiarise yourself with it.
+Try video calling a friend before your interview.
+This way you can adjust your settings and get a good feel for the platform at the same time.